What is a 1031 property exchange?

-Section 1031 of the IRS Code allows an investor who is selling business or investment real estate to complete an exchange by purchasing other like-kind property.
-This allows the investor to defer up to 100% of the taxes otherwise due at the time of sale.
+Section 1031 of the IRS Code allows an investor who is selling business or investment real estate to complete a tax-free exchange by purchasing replacement like-kind property.
+This allows deferral of up to 100% of the taxes otherwise due on the sale.

 The IRS defines like-kind as any real property held for business or investment purposes.
-This includes, but is not limited to, raw land, farmland, rental and commercial properties.
-Like-kind property does not include a primary residence.
-IRS Section 1031 does not apply to the exchange of stocks or bonds.
+This includes, and is not limited to, raw land, farmland, rental, and commercial properties.
+Like-kind property cannot include a primary residence.
+IRS Section 1031 cannot apply to the exchange of stocks or bonds.